 Number of negative T/H pairs: 24,328

-Evaluation of EDA configurations [Vivi]
+Evaluation of EDA configurations

 This section describes the results of evaluating different EDA configurations on project data (for all three languages).
 The purpose of this analysis is to find the best configuration in terms of linguistic analysis pipeline (LAP), entailment engine (EDA) and resources, for use with the industrial data.
 Within WP4, each developer had performed extensive evaluation of their own EDA on “standard” entailment datasets.
 These datasets contained (grammatical and clean) sentences which in content and style resemble sentences in Wikipedia.
 This type of data is very different from industrial partner data.
 Industrial data are not necessarily grammatical, contain misspellings, deal with specific issues and contain less varied vocabulary.